The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Sub-exponential mixing with symmetry-breaking boundary

 and $B_{2N+1}=B_0= \Lambda - \cup _{i=1}^{N} B_{2i-1}\cup B_{2i}$.
 Since the boundary conditions on $\partial_{\north,\south}\Lambda_{n,n}$ are periodic, each $B_{2i}$ can be viewed as a single connected rectangle with boundary

-We prove the mixing time upper bound for $(p,1,0)$ boundary conditions whence $(p,1)$ boundary conditions are the same up to the last step where the identity coupling is used, and $(p,0)$ can be treated by the dual version of the argument we present.
+We prove the mixing time upper bound for $(p,1,0)$ boundary conditions.
+We will pause to comment where the $(p,1)$ boundary conditions would behave differently (namely only when updating block $B_{2N+1}$), and on why this does not affect the proof.
+The $(p,0)$ boundary conditions can be treated by the dual version of the argument we present.